vcheplygina/cats-scans/src/README_subproject2.md

 The packages needed to run the project are listed in the requirements.txt file.

 The aforementioned dataset were all downloaded from the internet and stored in the local_data folder according to the depository structure depicted below.
-For the sake of overview, the label folder and images have been left out of the structure.
+For the sake of overview, the label folders and images have been left out of the structure.
 The local_data folder also contains an excel file containing the answers from the experts.
+The 'pcam_full' folder was left empty to reduce download times.
+As mentioned, only the subset folder was used anyway.
 The local_data folder can be downloaded with the link below the depository structure.

 C:.\
 \\---target_auc.npy\